Friday, February 21, 2025

 CPU

-Assuming you’ve got TWO laptops with the same GPU running at the same wattage, you can start doing research about which CPUs will get you more framerates.
+Assuming you’ve got two laptops with the same GPU running at the same wattage, you can start researching which CPUs will give you more frames per second.

-Truth is, you’ll get 5-10 more fps all things being equal if you pick the better CPU.
+The truth is, you’ll get about 5-10 more FPS—all things being equal—if you choose a better CPU.

 However…

-Here’s a summary of CPU performance for Call of Duty (Warzone), same benchmarks should apply for Modern Warfare III:
+Here’s a summary of CPU performance for Call of Duty (Warzone)—these benchmarks should also apply for Modern Warfare III:

 Core i5 13500H< Ryzen 5 7535H ….Core i7 13620H & i7 13650HX < Ryzen 7 7840H < R7 7840HS ….Ryzen 9 7940HS<Core i9 13900H